ngi-nix/summer-of-nix/README.md

 The main activity for achieving our [goals](#goals) is remote mob programming, mostly [as described here][remote mob programming].
-Participants organize into mobs — collaboration groups of between five and seven each, and work 20 hours a week during the program.
+Participants organize into mobs — collaboration groups of between five and seven each.
 Each mob is joined by a facilitator — an experienced developer who is familiar with mob programming.

+Mobs coordinate their own schedules.
+The schedules should fit within the duration of the program.

+Each participant participates in mob sessions for at least 160 hours in total (e.g. 40 days × 4 hours).

 ## Stipends (payment)